Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 Where we fall short (honestly):

 • We're newer. thePsychology.ai doesn't have decades of track record.
 AATBS has been around since 1976.
 We launched recently.
-That means our user base is smaller, and we have fewer testimonials and pass-rate data points.
+That means our user base is smaller, and we have fewer testimonials and long-term data points.
 If a long track record is important to you, that's a legitimate concern.

 • Smaller user community.
 With fewer users, there's less peer discussion and community activity compared to platforms that have been around longer.
 We're growing, but we're not there yet.